kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 ## AWS/KOPS ENVIRONMENT INFORMATION SETUP:

-First, using some scripting and asuming you already configured your "aws" environment on your linux system, use the following commands in order to export your AWS access/secret (this will work if you are using the default profile):
+First, using some scripting and assuming you already configured your "aws" environment on your linux system, use the following commands in order to export your AWS access/secret (this will work if you are using the default profile):

 ```bash
 export AWS_ACCESS_KEY_ID=`grep aws_access_key_id ~/.aws/credentials|awk '{print $3}'`